Azure/terraform-azure-mdc-defender-plans-azure/README.md

 # terraform-azure-mdc-defender-plans-azure

-> **Note:**
-> This module is still in development and we are currently in a preview version.
+-> **Note:** This module is still in development and we are currently in a preview version.
 As such, any usage of the module is at your own risk and responsibility.

-> **Warning:**
-> Deletion of this resource does not change or reset the pricing tier to Free.
+~> **Note:** Deletion of this resource does not change or reset the pricing status to false.

 ## Onboarding to Microsoft Defender for Cloud (MDC) plans in Azure